rattrayalex/FluxBone_Example/backbone_and_flux_e.md

   render: function() {
     return React.DOM.ul({},
       this.props.todoStore.map(function(todoItem){
-        // TODO: TodoItemComponent (which would bind to the ) return TodoItemComponent({todoItem: todoItem});
+        // TODO: TodoItemComponent, which would bind to
+        // `this.props.todoItem.on('change')`
+        return TodoItemComponent({todoItem: todoItem});
       })
     )